Leveraging recurrence in neural network wavefunctions for large-scale simulations of Heisenberg antiferromagnets on the triangular lattice: Methods

 Rather than trying to make the Hamiltonian approximately stoquastic, one can use knowledge of the ground state to transform the Hamiltonian.
 The ground state of the TLAHM is known to display three-sublattice 120$^{\circ}$ magnetic order in the ground state.
 As such, it is common to use the ``120$^{\circ}$ transformation''~\cite{miyashita_variational_1984,capriotti_quantum_2001} which is defined as follows,

-where spins on sublattice B$_{\text{tri}}$ are rotated by $-\frac{2\pi}{3}$ around the z-axis and spins on sublattice C$_{\text{tri}}$ are rotated by $+\frac{2\pi}{3}$ around the z-axis.
+where spins on sublattice B$_{\text{tri}}$ are rotated by $-\frac{2\pi}{3}$ around the $z$ axis and spins on sublattice C$_{\text{tri}}$ are rotated by $+\frac{2\pi}{3}$ around the $z$ axis.
 The three sublattices are defined such that the nearest neighbors on a triangular lattice belong to different sublattices.
 These sublattices are also shown in \Cref{app:sign_rules}.

 The effect of both unitary transformations on the TLAHM Hamiltonian defined in \Cref{eq:hamiltonian} is discussed in more detail in \Cref{app:sign_rules}.